 You’ll need to think about your business goals as you work on starting a charcuterie business from home.
 What do you hope to accomplish with your business?
 Do you want to make a boatload of money?
 Do you want to provide your community with a high-quality product?
 Do you hope to test out an idea to see if it has the potential to become a brick and mortar business?
 All of these questions can help you determine what path to take with regards to pricing, packaging, planning, and even hiring.

 To build a sustainable business, you need to make sure you’re covering your costs of goods AND paying yourself a livable wage.
-Charcuterie board business pricing is more of an art than a science, and you’ll probably have to test a few iterations of pricing and products before you nail it.
+Charcuterie board business pricing is more of an art than a science, and you’ll probably have to test a few iterations of pricing and products before you nail it (here's a great resource for pricing for your charcuterie business).
 It’s so important to understand the base costs of creating your products so you can make sure you’re actually building a profitable business.
 As your skills improve and demand grows, you’ll need to reevaluate your pricing and increase it as necessary.
 It’s recommended that you increase your prices every six to twelve months.

 To price your products, you may want to set an ideal “cost per person” to help you set your prices.
 For instance, if you want to earn $10 per person and know that that is enough money to cover your costs and make a profit, work backwards to figure out what kinds of products to offer and how many you’ll need to sell.
 This will help you determine your marketing strategy later on.